The-Academic-Observatory/academic-observatory-workflows/docs/workflows/oa_web.md

     │   ├── institution.json: used to create the institution table.
 First 18 institutions used to build first page of institution table
     │   │                     and then this file is included in the public folder and downloaded by the client to enable the │   │                     other pages of the table to be displayed.
 Copied into public/data folder.
-    │   ├── institution.jsonl: used to generate the parquet file.
-    │   ├── institution.parquet: to be used along with apache-arrow to enable filtering from a Cloudflare Worker.
     │   └── stats.json: global statistics, e.g. the minimum and maximum date for the dataset, when it was last updated etc.
     └── logos: country and institution logos.
 Copied into public/logos folder.
         ├── country